An Experimental Study of Semantic Continuity for Deep Learning Models

-Some traditional data augmentation methods can be regarded as non-semantic perturbations, including changing the brightness, contrast, saturation and hue of the image.
-In our first experiment, we select a picture $x_A$ in the Imagenet val set, and randomly choose one of the above four non-semantic perturbations to generate data augmentation sample $x_{A’}$.
-As shown in Fig~\ref{AAB}, it is easy to find samples $x_B$ in the same category of $x_A$, which satisfies $DS(x_A,x_{A’}) \textgreater DS(x_{A},x_{B})$.
-This means that the problem of semantic discontinuity is not limited to adversarial samples.
-During the ordinary training process, the model did not learn the relationship between the sample pairs, only fitted two types of samples.
+Previous research~\cite{nicholas2017towards} has shown that adversarial samples exacerbate significant semantic discontinuity issues.
+This section presents data analysis results to substantiate that semantic discontinuity is prevalent, extending beyond adversarial scenarios to real-world normal samples subjected to various types of non-semantic perturbations.
+Some traditional data augmentation methods can be considered non-semantic perturbations, including adjustments to brightness, contrast, saturation, and hue.
+In our experiment, we selected an image \( x_A \) from the ImageNet validation set and randomly applied one of the four non-semantic perturbations to generate the data-augmented sample \( x_{A}' \).
+As shown in Fig~\ref{AAB}, it is easy to find samples \( x_B \) in the same category as \( x_A \), which satisfy \( DS(x_A, x_{A}') > DS(x_A, x_B) \).
+This demonstrates that the issue of semantic discontinuity is not confined to adversarial samples.
+During the ordinary training process, the model did not learn the relationship between the sample pairs, but merely fit the two types of samples independently.

-We further analyze this phenomenon by visualizing the derived representation.
-We randomly select an image $x_{A}$ in the Imagenet val set, and perform the four data augmentation operations that modify the four attributes of $x_{A}$ respectively.
-Then we combine the original image $x_{A}$, the four images after data augmentation $\{x_{A'_{1}}, x_{A'_{2}}, x_{A'_{3}}, x_{A'_{4}}\}$, and the remaining images of the same category to form a new set $\mathcal{I}_{visualize}$.
-We send $\mathcal{I}_{visualize}$ to Resnet50 to obtain the image representation.
-Finally, we visualize the image representation of $\mathcal{I}_{visualize}$ with PCA~\cite{wold1987principal}, TSNE~\cite{Maaten2008VisualizingDU} and UMAP~\cite{DBLP:journals/jossw/McInnesHSG18}.
-It can be seen from Fig.~\ref{TSNE} that for all the three visualization methods, the perturbated samples are not the closest samples to the original sample in the representation space.
-This demonstrates that during the representation learning process, deep models generally lose the correspondence between the original image and its perturbated images.
-This further justifies the semantic discontinuity existed in the normal image samples.
+We further analyze this phenomenon by visualizing the derived representations.
+We randomly selected an image \( x_{A} \) from the ImageNet validation set and applied the four data augmentation operations, each modifying one of the attributes of \( x_{A} \).
+We then combined the original image \( x_{A} \), the four augmented images \(\{x_{A_{1}}', x_{A_{2}}', x_{A_{3}}', x_{A_{4}}'\}\), and the remaining images of the same category to form a new set \(\mathcal{I}_{visualize}\).
+This set was fed into ResNet50 to obtain the image representations.
+Finally, we visualized the image representations of \(\mathcal{I}_{visualize}\) using PCA, TSNE~\cite{Maaten2008VisualizingDU}, and UMAP~\cite{DBLP:journals/jossw/McInnesHSG18}.
+As shown in Fig.~\ref{TSNE}, all three visualization methods reveal that the perturbed samples are not the closest to the original sample in the representation space.
+This indicates that during the representation learning process, deep models generally fail to maintain the correspondence between the original image and its perturbed versions.
+This further demonstrates the presence of semantic discontinuity in normal image samples.

-\section{Semantic Continuity Constraints}
+\subsection{Semantic Continuity Constraints}